influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/scraping/index.md

     weight: 17
 ---

-Kapacitor supports discoverying and scraping remote targets.
+Kapacitor supports discovering and scraping remote targets.
-Currently only Prometheues style targets are supported.
+Currently only Prometheus style targets are supported.

->NOTE: Scraping and Discovery is curently under technical preview.
+>NOTE: Scraping and Discovery is currently under technical preview.
 This means that there may be changes to the configuration and behavior in subsequent releases.

 ## Scraping